 How Ambiq Contributes

 As more and more people suffer from depression, sleep disorders, and anxiety, innovative technologies will create a better quality of life, reduce pain and suffering, and offer new hope for patients.
 Ambiq’s ultra-low power System-on-Chips (SoCs) allow battery-powered, energy-efficient IoT devices to operate at optimal battery life and performance, extending their usage.
-Already, Ambiq has enabled over 230 million endpoint devices capable of giving users active control over their health.
-These battery-powered endpoint devices could last days, weeks, and even months on a single charge.
-Learn more about different applications Ambiq can help here
+Already, Ambiq has enabled over 230 million Edge devices capable of giving users active control over their health.
+These battery-powered Edge devices could last days, weeks, and even months on a single charge.
+Learn more about different applications Ambiq can help here.

 Sources